Brazil's da Silva announces incoming Cabinet ministers - NewsBreak

 While Brazil's stock exchange dipped sharply immediately after the Haddad announcement, it later rebounded.

 Haddad joined the planning and budget ministry in da Silva's first administration, in 2003.
 He later became education minister – a job he kept for six years.
 He left da Silva’s second administration to take over Sao Paulo’s City Hall.
-In 2018, he ran for president after da Silva was convicted for corruption and money laundering, and lost to Bolsonaro.
+In 2018, he ran for president after da Silva was convicted for corruption and money laundering, and lost to then-federal lawmaker and candidate Jair Bolsonaro.

 On the campaign trail, da Silva - who is universally known as Lula - vowed to maintain and even expand a welfare program that transfers 600 reais (US$115) to 21 million poor families.